-Whether you have extensive experience freelancing or you’ve been working on a couple of projects on the side, adding freelance work to your resume is a great way to show you have work experience and communicate to employers that you know how to manage your work effectively.
+Whether you have extensive experience freelancing or you’ve been working on a couple of projects on the side, read on to learn how to write a resume that highlights your freelance work.

 How to add freelance work to a resume

 Watch our video below where our career expert Eva shows you how to add freelance work to your resume:

 Adding freelance work to your resume is not that different from listing any other work experience.
 Here’s what to include when listing freelance work on your resume:

 - Time period you worked with them